zakinder/Verification/README.md

     "Light never bend its black hole that bend."
     "Space Is Transient Than Apple is Logic."

-1. Before creation was structure or not structure.
-2. Learned its existance.
+1. Learned its existance.
-3. Once learned its exitance from its own exitance selected some region of its own to create bing bang theory.
+2. Once learned its exitance from its own exitance selected some region of its own to create bing bang theory.
-4. So far visible universe.
+3. So far visible universe.

 Next Topic:
 1. Want is in every creation from the source then down the road comes menu of choices or choices of menu in other words.